At least

 infection like vaginal thrush.

-it is not normally considered a sexually-transmitted
+Though it is not normally

-personal hygiene, tight synthetic clothes, allergies
+hygiene, tight synthetic clothes, allergies etc. is also

-to treatment may be an early sign of diabetes or HIV
+be an early sign of diabetes or HIV

 infection.

-Early
+Early symptoms of

-symptoms of vaginal thrush include vaginal irritation,
+vaginal thrush include vaginal irritation, itching,

-of the vulva, pain during urination, thick curd-like
+vulva, pain during urination, thick curd-like discharge

-discharge from the vagina, and painful intercourse.
+from the vagina, and painful intercourse.
+Symptoms of

-Symptoms of vaginal thrush often mimic those of other
+vaginal thrush often mimic those of other

 sexually-transmitted diseases, so it is recommended that